Matt Shirvington: Sky News Australia and Foxtel

 In June 2010, Shirvington joined Sky News Australia as a sports presenter.
 In 2013, Shirvington was announced as the new host of the Fox Sports NRL coverage and joined The Back Page as a co-host.
 In 2014, he co-hosted the ASTRA Awards with Shaynna Blaze.
 Shirvington has previously been the host of Friday Night Football on Fox League.

 Other

 In 2009, Shirvington had a cameo and one line in the third episode of :30 Seconds.

 Shirvington appeared in a guest role on the Australian version of The Biggest Loser in 2010.

 In 2024, he made a cameo in Home and Away.

 Links with NRL clubs

 St George Illawarra Dragons

 In the 2012 NRL pre-season, Shirvington was appointed a sprint training coach for the St George Illawarra Dragons despite being a fan of the Manly Warringah Sea Eagles.

 Manly Warringah Sea Eagles

 In the 2016 NRL pre-season, Shirvington signed up as a Sea Eagles member and recorded a video message encouraging other Manly supporters to either renew their membership or to sign up.
 Shirvington also regularly promotes the Sea Eagles via social media.

+Cronulla Sharks

+In February 2026, Shirvington announced that he had joined the Cronulla Sharks in a speed coaching role for the 2026 NRL season.